Montenegro and Cryptocurrency

 The government has already shown an interest in fintech, laying the groundwork for favorable policies that could make Montenegro attractive to crypto startups.
 Additionally, adopting cryptocurrency could increase financial inclusion, offering new financial services to underserved areas and boosting digital literacy.

-However, there is a need for well-defined regulations.
-With that in place, alongside investment in infrastructure, Montenegro could position itself as a progressive player in the growing global crypto economy.
+With well-defined regulations now in place, alongside investment in infrastructure, Montenegro could position itself as a progressive player in the growing global crypto economy.

 The government has already shown an interest in fintech, laying the groundwork for favorable policies that could make Montenegro attractive to crypto startups.